 In terms of their keyboards, you might imagine both laptops to enjoy identical ThinkPad goodness.
-That’s not the case, though, as the X1 Carbon Gen 7 has a slightly shallower keyboard thanks to its thinner chassis.
-It still feels great, but if you want the traditional ThinkPad keyboard then the T490 is the better choice.
+That’s not the case, though, as the X1 Carbon Gen 8 has a slightly shallower keyboard thanks to its thinner chassis.
+It still feels great, but if you want the traditional ThinkPad keyboard, then the T490 is the better choice.
 Both offer backlit and non-backlit versions.

 Display options is one area where the two laptops serious diverge.
-The X1 Carbon offers a host of display options, from Full HD (1,920 x 1,080) panels with low-power, PrivacyGuard, or anti-glare touch support, a WQHD (2,560 x 1,440) anti-glare panel, and a 4K (3,840 x 2,160) display with 500 nits of brightness and Dolby Vision high dynamic range (HDR) support.
+The X1 Carbon offers a host of display options, from Full HD (1920 x 1080) panels with low-power, or anti-glare touch support, up to a 4K (3840 x 2160) display with 500 nits of brightness and Dolby Vision high dynamic range (HDR) support.

-We can attest to how excellent is the latter display, with great colors, brightness, and some of the best Netflix HDR support you’ll find on a laptop.
-The T490 is more limited, with low-power, PrivacyGuard, and touch-enabled Full HD displays up through a WQHD display with a 2560 x 1440 resolution.
+We can attest to how excellent the latter display is, with great colors, brightness, and some of the best Netflix HDR support you’ll find on a laptop.
+The T490 is more limited, with low-power, Perovskite, and touch-enabled Full HD displays up through a WQHD display with a 2560 x 1440 resolution.
 The T490 doesn’t have a 4K display — it’s not the most important consideration for a 14-inch screen where the extra pixels won’t be missed as much, but it’s noteworthy for those who want full 4K.

-Finally, the ThinkPad X1 Carbon has better connectivity, with two USB-C ports with Thunderbolt 3 support, an Ethernet/docking station connector (that unfortunately requires an optional adapter), two USB-A Gen 1 ports, and a full-size HDMI port.
-The T490 is no slouch, however, two USB 3.1 ports, a USB-C 3.1 Gen 1 port, and a USB-C 3.1 Gen 2 port with Thunderbolt three.
-It, too, has a full-size HDMI port and an RJ45 gigabit ethernet port.
+Finally, the ThinkPad X1 Carbon has better connectivity, with two USB-C ports with Thunderbolt 3 support, an Ethernet/docking station connector (that unfortunately requires an optional adapter), two USB-A Gen 1 ports, and HDMI 1.4.
+The T490 is no slouch, however — two USB 3.1 ports, a USB-C 3.1 Gen 1 port, and a USB-C 3.1 Gen 2 port with Thunderbolt three.
+It, too, has a full-size HDMI 1.4 port and an RJ45 gigabit ethernet port.

-Both laptops use Intel’s Wi-Fi 6 card with Bluetooth 5.0, at least on those versions with Intel’s 10th-gen CPUs.
+Both laptops can be upgraded to Intel’s Wi-Fi 6 card with Bluetooth 5.0, at least on those versions with Intel’s 10th-gen CPUs (more on this below).
 You can also configure optional WWAN SIM slots.

 The X1 Carbon is a much lighter, smaller, and thinner laptop than the T490.
 It’s easier to toss into a backpack and carry around.
 The X1 Carbon is significantly smaller than the T490 despite both laptops using 14-inch displays.

-The T490 is wider (12.95 inches vs 12.71 inches and deeper (8.94 inches vs 8.54 inches) than the X1 Carbon, thanks mainly to thicker display bezels, and it’s thicker at 0.70 inches versus 0.58 inches.
+The T490 is wider (12.95 inches versus 12.71 inches) and deeper (8.94 inches versus 8.54 inches) than the X1 Carbon, thanks mainly to thicker display bezels, and it’s thicker at 0.70 inches versus 0.58 inches.
 Finally, the X1 Carbon weighs 2.4 pounds, almost a full pound lighter than the T490 that comes in at a starting weight of 3.23 pounds (up to 3.56 pounds with the PrivacyGuard display).
 That makes the X1 Carbon a more modern and attractive design.